jai-the-seeker/musings/_posts/2020-03-26-wlakthrough.markdown

 {% endhighlight %}

 With *username* and *password* under our kitty, we can use them to upload the `webshells`.
 There is a lot of material avilable to create a webshell in php.
-You can refer [hacksland.net](https://hacksland.net/build-a-simple-web-shell/) for a simple webshell.
+You can refer [www.acunetix.com](https://www.acunetix.com/websitesecurity/introduction-web-shells/) for a simple webshell and for using `Weevely`, which is a lightweight PHP telnet-like web-shell.

-However, for our purpose we will be using the webshell provided by (pentestmonkey)[https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php].
+However, for our purpose we will be using the webshell provided by [pentestmonkey](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php).
 Just to provide an insight into the working of this webshell, it broadly does following :

   1. Creates a deamon in the victim machine, which in turn makes a reverse TCP connection with the  attacker machine. `deamons` are in `unix/linux` what `services` are in windows.